hannelita/hannelita.github.io/pages/hireme.md

 I am interested in:
 * Writing code
 * Travelling is not a problem
-* Relocating is not a problem, depending on the place
+* _Relocating is not a problem_, depending on the place
-* I would like to move away from São Paulo, where I am currently based.
+* I _want to move away from São Paulo_, where I am currently based.
 * Conferences and public speaking
 * Maths